immcantation/immcantation/docs/_include/usage.rst

 	-v VFIELD, --vfield=VFIELD
 		Name of the output field containing genotyped V assignments.
 		Defaults to V_CALL_GENOTYPED.
+	-x MINSEQ, --minseq=MINSEQ
+		Minimum number of sequences in the mutation/coordinate range.
+		Samples with insufficient sequences will be excluded.
+		Defaults to 50.
+	-y MINGERM, --mingerm=MINGERM
+		Minimum number of sequences required to analyze a germline allele.
+		Defaults to 200.
 	-n NAME, --name=NAME
 		Sample name or run identifier which will be used as the output file prefix.
 		Defaults to a truncated version of the input filename.